-- ✓ US or Your Country's Consulate on location

-- ✓ On site director/contact

-- ✓ On Call Travel Emergency Assistance: 603-952-2038

-- ✓ Drexel Public Safety: 215-895-2222

-- ✓ Local equivalent to 911
+- ✓ US or Your Country's Consulate on location - ✓ On site director/contact - ✓ On Call Travel Emergency Assistance: 603-952-2038 - ✓ Drexel Study Abroad Emergency: 267-571-5911 - ✓ Drexel Public Safety: 215-895-2222 - ✓ Local equivalent to 911 https://step.state.gov/STEP/Pages/Common/Citizenship.aspx

-US citizens should complete the STEP Smart Traveler Enrollment Program.
-This program pushes out country or region-specific information to travelers that may be helpful in times of unexpected events or developing situations.
+US citizens should complete the STEP Smart Traveler Enrollment Program:

+This program pushes out country or region specific information to travelers that may be helpful in times of unexpected events or developing situations.
 International students studying at Drexel may also register their travel in STEP and are encouraged to do so in order to receive notifications about events that may affect them while abroad.
 Citizens of other countries should also explore their Consulate webpage for similar registration programs.